 The text filter lets you selectively edit block text based on style.
 For example, you may have entered four different styles of text and you want to delete all the text you entered in the second style.
 You can do this by activating the text filter and then selecting only Block Text 2.
 To activate the text filter put a check in the box to the left of Use Filter in the top part of the Block Text Filter dialog.
 Make sure that only the block text styles you want to select are checked.
-Click on the box to the left of the block text number is associated with a text style.
+Click on the box to the left of the block text number you want to check or uncheck.
+Recall that each block text number is associated with a text style.
 This text style can be seen by looking in the list box on the far right of the Score Editor's control area.
 The text styles can be changed by clicking on the Fonts button in the Display Score dialog available from the Display menu.